GfSE/SAF-Specification/viewpoints/Operational-Story-Viewpoint.md

 * fosters the communication among different Stakeholders
 ## Applicability
 The Operational Story Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] and contributes to the problem or opportunity statement.
+## Presentation
+A use case diagram featuring model elements representing Operational Stories, and Operational Performers involved in the mission.
+Note: Illustrations (drawings, sketches, etc.), and/or descriptions in free text may provide a comprehensive understanding of the operational background.

 ## Stakeholder
 * [Acquirer](../stakeholders.md#Acquirer)
 * [Customer](../stakeholders.md#Customer)